prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>APIServerConfig allows specifying a host and auth methods to access apiserver.
+<p>APIServerConfig allows specifying a host and auth methods to access the
+Kuberntees API server.
-If left empty, Prometheus is assumed to run inside of the cluster and will discover API servers automatically and use the pod&rsquo;s CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/.</p>
+If null, Prometheus is assumed to run inside of the cluster: it will discover the API servers automatically and use the Pod&rsquo;s CA certificate and bearer token file at /var/run/secrets/kubernetes.io/serviceaccount/.</p>
 </td>
 </tr>